This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 For years, I’ve been doing this to clean my gold & diamond jewelry:

-- Mix 2-3 drops of Murphy’s Oil Soap with super hot water in a small glass.
-(To make distilled water hot, microwave it.)
+- Mix 2-3 drops of Murphy’s Oil Soap with super hot water from the faucet in a small glass.

 - Place gold ring with diamonds inside.

-- Swish the ring around using a kid-size toothbrush (that’s only used for cleaning jewelry).
+- Swish the ring around using a child’s toothbrush (that is only used for cleaning jewelry).

 - Put ring on left pointer finger and use the toothbrush’s soft bristles to gently remove dirt and debris from top of the diamonds.